freaktechnik/jetpack-requestmod/README.md

 Read and set the content.
 The reading part is not reliable for incoming requests, due to the content's streaming nature.

-The content can be set to an SDK buffer, any string, object or a nsIInputStream directly.
+The content can be set to an SDK buffer, TypedArrays, ArrayBuffers, any string, object or a nsIInputStream directly.

 The returned value will always be parsed to a string by default.
 If the stream